ChloWu/SpaceX-Coursera-Capstone-Project/README.md

 # Coursera-Applied-Data-Science-Capstone-Project
-### there are a couple errors in the data visualization notebook
+#### there are a couple errors to fix in the data visualization notebook